What is Gingivectomy and Gingivoplasty?

-What is gingivectomy used for?
+What is the Gingivectomy Treatment Used for?

 - There are gaps or pockets that have formed between your teeth and your gums.
 These pockets will trap food particles, harbor colonies of bacteria, and make it difficult for you to clean.
 If the pockets only involve soft tissues then these gaps may be removed by simply trimming the gums through gingivectomy

 - There is too much gum tissue for your teeth.
 Aside from cosmetic reasons, too much gum tissue for your teeth will make it hard for you to keep your mouth clean.
 In severe situations, this condition can interfere with the way you eat and the way you talk.
 Overgrowth in gum tissue is caused by certain anti-seizure medications.
 Sometimes, other drugs may cause it.
 On some occasions, there could be no cause at all

 Reshaping your gums through gingivoplasty could make your gums look more natural.
 The gingivoplasty procedure could be used to correct asymmetrical gums, badly formed gums, diseased gums, genetically malformed gums, trauma, or for purely cosmetic purposes.